-The Future of IT Outsourcing: 6 Trends for 2022
+Future Trends of Outsourcing: 6 Predictions for 2022

 Outsourcing becomes the new normal, and it reshapes the whole global industry.
 As the IT organizations turn into more strategic and influential institutions, so do their needs for partnerships with outsourcing providers.
 Digital and data revolution, automation and personalization along with many other worldwide transformations are shaking the way IT business operates: both the kinds of services and the quality.
-Therefore, we have collected the hottest IT outsourcing trends which you definitely should take into account to rock in 2019.
+Therefore, we have collected the hottest future trends of outsourcing which you definitely should take into account to rock in 2022.

-1. Shortage and urge for bleeding-edge IT skills.
+1. Shortage and urge for bleeding-edge IT skills as one of the main future trends of outsourcing.

 With the extensive raise in technologies, IT companies get pressure to remain competitive.
 From cybersecurity and AI to blockchain and cryptocurrencies, the insurgency of new technologies is overwhelming.
 Thus, companies are seeking cutting-edge skill sets to outsource effectively.